The Gateway (Salt Lake City)

 In the northeast corner, a seven-story 230000 sqft office tower for more than 1,200 employees was completed in 2007 for the sole occupancy of Fidelity Investments.

 By 2014, the center's occupancy rate had fallen.
 Several major tenants such as Apple moved half a mile east to the newer and more centrally located City Creek Center, opened in 2012 by the Church of Jesus Christ of Latter-day Saints.

 Retail Properties of America valued the center to $75 million in 2014 and projected further decline.
 Previous efforts to stabilize and sell the center failed.
 Some of the outdoor areas were upgraded, and nearby development projects were planned.

 In February 2016, The Gateway was sold to the commercial real estate company Vestar.
 The company planned initially to renovate the center for $30 million.
 Ultimately, $100 million was invested by Vestar.
 Vestar restored the area's popularity and increased security, lowering crime by 79% and expecting crime to lower even further.
 The downtown shelter located on Rio Grande Street has also seen improvement because of the mall's new management.

 The Megaplex Theatres at The Gateway served as a venue for the Sundance Film Festival in 2023.

-In 2021, the W.O.S.B Collective (Women-Owned Small Business Collective) was founded, providing a unique shopping experience at The Gateway.
-This boutique and gallery offers exclusive and internationally sourced products, including clothing, swimwear accessories, gifts, and local art, that showcase women-owned businesses from across the globe in one location.
+In 2021, the W.O.S.B Collective (Women-Owned Small Business Collective) was founded at The Gateway.
+The boutique and gallery offers well sourced products, including clothing, swimwear accessories, gifts, and local art, and features items from global women-owned businesses.